webaware/eway-payment-gateway/readme.txt

 * eWAY transaction ID and bank authcode are recorded for successful payments
 * supports Stored Payments for drop-ship merchants / delayed billing
 * supports Beagle anti-fraud measures for Direct Payments (for supporting plugins)
-* drop-in compatible with eWAY payment gateway from the WP e-Commerce Gold Cart plugin (except recurring billing -- see FAQ)
+* drop-in compatible with eWAY payment gateway from the WP eCommerce Gold Cart plugin (except recurring billing -- see FAQ)
 * it's free!

 = Requirements =